Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 The Orange Management organization is located Germany and founded in November 2015 by Dennis Eichhorn for developing the Orange Management application and sub-components which incorporates functions such as CRM, SRM, CMS, Shop and many more.

-The main goal of the organization is to create products for companies and organizations of all sizes which allow them to manage their opperations from one application and interconnect them.
+The main goal of the organization is to create products for companies and organizations of all sizes which allow them to manage their operations from one application and interconnect them.

 ## SWOT